Emily-Keymon/Forecast-Analysis/README.md

 # Forecast-Analysis
 The purpose of this project is to create a Forecast Analysis Dashboard for financial forecasting of a business unit.

-* Step one - ETL data using sales orders
+* Step one - Extract data from Oracle using sales order reports
 * Step two - Calculate sales dollars, gross margin dollars and gross margin %
 * Step 3 - Create visualizations for presentation in Production, Sales and Inventory (PSI) review for business unit